CuriousDev21/ZTClient-Flutter/README.md

 ### Limitations:
 - The app runs perfectly on macOS and iOS.
 However, on Android, the `/tmp` path is reserved and cannot be used for socket communication.
 Altering the daemon to use another directory would have been required to make it work on Android emulators.
-- Packaging the app as `.pkg` for macOS requires additional notarization, which wasn't possible without a Developer ID Installer.
+- Packaging the app as `.pkg` for macOS requires additional notarization, which wasn't possible without a Developer ID Installer Certificate.

 ### Future Work:
 - **Support for Android**: In a real-world scenario, modifying the daemon to